 Topics.
 This historical marker is listed in these topic lists: Animals • Environment.

 Location.
 37° 56.711′ N, 76° 52.824′ W. Marker is in Tappahannock, Virginia, in Essex County.
 Marker is on Tidewater Trail.
 This marker is near the entrance.
 Touch for map.
 Marker is at or near this postal address: 19180 Tidewater Trail, Tappahannock VA 22560, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Pollinators (a few steps from this marker); Hutchinson Tract (within shouting distance of this marker); Rivers of Grass (approx. 0.2 miles away); Toppahanock Indian Village (approx. half a mile away); Bountiful Marshes (approx. 0.6 miles away); William Moore Tidewater Musician (approx. 1.4 miles away); British Raid on Tappahannock / The War of 1812 (approx. 1.6 miles away); Rappahannock Indian Migration (approx. 1.6 miles away).
 Touch for a list and map of all markers in Tappahannock.

 Credits.
 This page was last revised on September 7, 2016.
-This page originally submitted on August 24, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 126 times since then and 18 times this year.
+It was originally submitted on August 24, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 171 times since then and 2 times this year.
 Photos: 1, 2, 3. submitted on August 24, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.